sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-472	Concatenated Words    		44.9%	Hard
+given a list of words, return words which can be concated by other words in the list. a problem of dp: with all shorter words ahead.

+->>

+<<-474	Ones and Zeroes    		43.3%	Medium
+given a list of binary string, and two numbers m and n. return the largest subset such that there are at most m 0s and n 1s.
+dp: dp[i,j] represent the max length for i 0s and j 1s. dp[i,j]=dp[i-k0,j-k1]+1 k0 k1 is the current string number of 0s and number of 1s.
+Similar to LIS.
+->>

 <<-514	Freedom Trail    		44.6%	Hard
 given a ring with given string on it, and another key to spell.
 You can rotate clockwise or counter-clockwise. if the char is rotated to 12:00 you need press button in the center. return the number of moves needed to spell the key.